 The Birth of Air Bed & Breakfast

-Airbnb would present a cheaper option for staying abroad than a typical lodging place, and in theory would give traveling options to people who otherwise couldn’t afford it.
+Airbnb, a popular online vacation room rental platform with over 4 million hosts and over 54 million active bookers, would present a cheaper option for staying abroad than a typical lodging place, and in theory, would give traveling options to people who otherwise couldn’t afford it.
 The idea manifested itself in their minds and grew into what we know today as the website that serves as the everyday traveler’s ticket to exploring the world.
 But before it revolutionized modern traveling, it was just an idea with no funding to back it.

 Creative Fundraising that Worked

-These limited edition “collectors’ items” generated more than $30,000 in sales.
-The roommates used this money to jumpstart Airbnb, putting it towards startup costs such as the design of their website, marketing campaigns, and licensing.
+This limited edition “collectors’ items” generated more than $30,000 in sales.
+The roommates used this money to jumpstart Airbnb, putting it towards startup costs such as the design of their website, marketing campaigns and licensing.
 The money they raised worked to get Airbnb off the ground, but the three entrepreneurs were far from being in the clear.

 A Rocky Start

 After its initial launch, Airbnb took a turn for the worst, as so many startups do.
-The brand wasn’t creating a lot of buzz or getting enough publicity, and its revenue soon flat lined at only $200 per week – an amount that was losing them money after costs of production and a three-way split between each founder.
-Investors weren’t willing to touch the fledging business, and the trio was forced to max out their credit cards to keep their idea afloat.
+The brand wasn’t creating a lot of buzzes or getting enough publicity, and its revenue soon flatlined at only $200 per week – an amount that was losing them money after costs of production and a three-way split between each founder.
+Investors weren’t willing to touch the fledgling business, and the trio was forced to max out their credit cards to keep their idea afloat.

 From Failing Startup to Multibillion Dollar Business